timothyPeer/RcProfileHelperGui/README.md

 DOCUMENTATION:

-You may wish to refer to the Git documentation (to do) to obtain clarification on details of the tool.
+You may wish to refer to the Git documentation https://github.com/timothyPeer/RcProfileHelperGui.wiki.git for usage details of the tool.
 The example Oracle Rdb Extract ASCII text files were extracted from eNVy SQL databases generated using eNVy Warehouse Suite for Oracle Codasyl DBMS.
-The SQL Database is an auto-generated SQL data model derived from an OpenVMS Oracle Codasyl DBMS schema (dbo/dump/schema/option=debug).
+The SQL Database is an auto-generated SQL data model derived from an OpenVMS Oracle Codasyl DBMS database's schema (dbo/dump/schema/option=debug).

-Though the application was developed for eNVy OpenVMS clients, the tool would seem a good fit to perform ODBC- ODBC replication to/from for most ODBC v3 compliant databases.
+Though the application was developed for eNVy OpenVMS clients, the tool would seem a good fit for performing ODBC- ODBC replication tasks to/from for most ODBC v3 compliant (other than Rdb and SQL Server) databases.

 DEPENDENCIES: